qrtl/axls-custom/crm_exception/readme/DESCRIPTION.rst

-This module allows you attach several customizable exceptions to your opportunity.
+This module allows you to attach several customizable exceptions to your opportunities.